 Hon.
 Joshua Mwalyo (Masinga, Independent): Thank you very much, Hon.
 Temporary Speaker.
 I have been persuaded by the Chair to drop my amendment.
 However, I still reject the Report of the Committee because of one, Ms. Umra Omar.
 Her credentials are very amazing.
 She is a very learned woman.
-She holds a Master of Arts Degree in Social Justice and Intercultural Relations from the World Learning Institute, USA.
-She has a Bachelor of Arts Degree in Neuroscience Psychology from Abilene, USA.
-She has another Bachelor of Arts Degree in Social Science from University of Buenos Aires, Argentina.
+She holds a Master of Arts in Social Justice and Intercultural Relations from the World Learning Institute, USA.
+She has a Bachelor of Arts in Social Science from University of Buenos Aires, Argentina.